tschoffelen/macaw/README.md

 # Quick example

-Some lines of code usually say more than any documentation could, so here's an optimistic example of how this library could be used:
+Some lines of code usually say more than any documentation could, so here's a simple example of how this library could be used:

 ```js
 const macaw = require("macaw");